FC4E-CAT/fc4e-doc-pidkb/docs/pid_kb_theory/entities.md

 title: "Entities"
 sidebar_position: 2
 ---
+# Entities

+The entities referenced by persistent identifiers can be classified in terms of whether they are objects or an abstract concept agreed upon by humans.
+Objects can be physical objects with a digital representation or purely digital.
+Within this broad classification, we have attempted to standardise the entities encountered in the literature review in a consistent manner.

+There are two additional dimensions to the classification that are not currently reflected.

+ - There will be specialisation in many cases to accommodate **_domain or industry sector differences_** (for example, the identifiers and associated metadata for instruments in two scientific domains may not be the same).
+ - In some cases, a distinction needs to be made between **_a type and an instance of that type_**.
+Scientific instruments again provide a good example - there is an instrument type (make and model) that must be unambiguously identifiable, but there are potentially many instances of the instrument (as reflected by distinct serial numbers).
+The instances have different or additional characteristics - for example each of them can have one or more calibrations that are unique to an instance, and change over time - leading to versions of the instance.

 # Entities in the Knowledge Base (KB)

 The KB consists of multiple entities, each playing a specific role in the Persistent Identifier (PID) ecosystem.